Improving Transitions of Care

-Patients are at particularly high risk of medications errors and adverse drug events as they transition between care settings, and specific high-risk drug classes warrant specific attention.
+Patients are at particularly high risk of medication errors and adverse drug events as they transition between care settings, and specific high-risk drug classes warrant specific attention.
 For more information on efforts to reduce adverse drug events associated with high-risk drugs visit the AQIN Drug Safety page.

-With the continued goal of improving care coordination through quality improvement, the Coordination of Care Initiative moves forward to support new and existing healthcare communities, Medicare Beneficiaries and their families, and caregivers with the following goals:
+With the continued goal of improving care coordination through quality improvement, the Coordination of Care Initiative moves forward to support new and existing healthcare communities, Medicare beneficiaries and their families, and caregivers with the following goals:

 - Improve the quality of care for patients who transition among health care settings through a comprehensive community effort.

 - Raise community awareness of the need for patients to be more involved and “patient-centered” in their health care, especially as they transition from one health care setting to another during care transitions.
 Assistance and support will be provided to patients, families, and caregivers with the resources and tools.

 - Assist health care professionals in working together across settings to ensure patient-centered care.